VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 Dark theme doubles testing effort.
 You have to check 2 UIs per one feature: light and dark version.
-I as a lazy developer want to avoid it by automation.
+But not for developer who has screenshot tests.

 I defined 2 entry points with name `compareDayNightScreenshots` for screenshots recording, one for activities and the other for views.
-It automatically records screen 2 times, for day and night mode.
+It records screen 2 times, for day and night mode.
 ```kotlin
 @Test
 fun activityScreenshotTest() {